 How to Create and Configure Scan Policies?

-From the Scan Policy page, click New Policy to begin creating a custom scan policy.
+From the Scan Policy page, click New Policy to begin creating a scan policy.
 In the Script Selection screen, choose the required script families and their associated scripts based on your scanning needs.

 How to Use the Category Filter?